aetperf/aetperf.github.io/_posts/2023-04-18-TPC-H-benchmark-of-DuckDB-and-Hyper-on-native-files-WIP.md

 - *.hyper* for Tableau Hyper
 It is usually more efficient to run the queries on the native file format, matching the engine internals, than on Parquet files.

+An important point is that both packages are used with default settings.
+We could probably imprive the presented timings with some configuration option tuning.

 Note that the DuckDB storage format is not always backward compatible, because is under development and not stabilized yet.
 It will be though when version 1 is introduced.
 So basically, a *.duckdb* file written with a given version must be read with the same version.

 ## Package versions: